Aviation Crime & Crisis

 Then I walked down the stairs, turned around once more and looked at the blue globe in the sunlight.
 Pan American World Airways, Pan Am.
 Two words that carried an entire era – and for me were the best years of my life.

-Excerpt from “Clipper Tales” – Stories of an airline crisis manager.
-Martin Heynert
+Excerpt from “Clipper Tales” – stories of an airline crisis manager.

 This is also how I work today in criminal and crisis mandates for aviation companies: unconventional, but legally sound, without loss of time and with a clear focus on a sustainable solution for my clients.
 I know authorities, rules and responsibilities – but I do not think in forms, I think in options for action.